hasun1226/MobileAppProject/deliverables/iteration-02.plan.md

 ### Goals and tasks:

-1. Develop Note requester’s (a.k.a.
+1. Implement a complete user journey for the Note requester’s (a.k.a.
 Slacker’s) portion of the Application.
    1. Now that we have the User Interface laid out, deploying the database server so that it can be accessible to the team is the top-priority because the front-end team cannot test their codes without the working database.
    2. Each of the front-end team members implements each page of the application: user login, posting a request for note, viewing the slacker's requests, and viewing the Not takers' profiles.
    3. Link individual pages with each other after all the pages are implemented.